TheoremQA: A Theorem-driven Question Answering dataset: Experiments

-\paragraph{Case Study} We list a few successful and failure examples generated by GPT-4 in~\autoref{fig:case_study} to do side-by-side comaprison between chain-of-thoughts prompting and program-of-thoughts prompting.
-In the first example, the questions is regarding `orthogonal projection theorem'.
+\paragraph{Case Study} We list a few successful and failed examples generated by GPT-4 in~\autoref{fig:case_study} to do a side-by-side comparison between chain-of-thoughts prompting and program-of-thoughts prompting.
+In the first example, the question is regarding `orthogonal projection theorem'.
 As can be seen, Chain-of-Thoughts prompting requires a very long paragraph to generate the results.
-We prompted GPT-4 a few times with the same input and the results seems unstable.
+We prompted GPT-4 a few times with the same input and the results seem unstable.
 Sometimes the model will make tiny computation mistakes in the middle to derive the wrong answer.
 In contrast, the program solution is brief and concise, which leads to rather stable outputs.
 For the second example, the computation requires `for loop' to iteratively compute delta values for Riemann Sum.
 We found that such problems are also more natural for programs to solve.
 Through these examples, we can see GPT-4's unprecedented capabilities to solve these difficult math problems even without any demonstration or hints.

+We also show some examples in~\autoref{fig:case_study} to compare the results of CoT and PoT prompting.
+We can see that the PoT can significantly shorten the output sequence length.
+By leveraging the additional tool, PoT is able to significantly lower the task difficulty.